MassDynamics/MDCustomR/README.md

 # Step 5: Deploy to the MD platform

-An example can be found in this project using helm.
+An example can be found in this project using Helm.

+To use Helm, Helm needs to be installed on a VM that has access to the Kubernetes cluster which has appropriate authorisation along with the code to be installed.

-See the `./infra` directory and `./scripts/deploy`.
+See the `./infra` directory and `./scripts/deploy` for an example of how this could work.

+Note: the above example does not provide IAM or Kubernetes Service Account setup.